Healthdirect Free Australian health advice you can count on.

 Key facts

-• Antifungal medicines ('antifungals') are used to treat fungal infections that commonly occur on the skin, or in the mouth or vagina.
+• Antifungal medicines are used to treat fungal infections.

-• If you have used an antifungal treatment and your condition has not improved, or the infection returns, see your doctor.
+• See your doctor if you have used an antifungal treatment and your fungal infection has not improved, or has come back.

 What are antifungal medicines?